Calculator Library

 Step 3: Find the Zeros

 1. How To Find Zeros On A Graphing Calculator Using the "zero" function: Many graphing calculators have a built-in "zero" function that allows you to find the zeros of a function by simply pressing a button.
 To use this function, you'll typically need to select the function for which you want to find the zeros and then press the zero button or select "zero" from the menu.
 On a TI-84, this menu is found by pressing 2nd CALC 2.
-The calculator will then display the zeros of the function on the graph, as well as the x-coordinates of the zeros in the table.
+The calculator will then display the zeros of the function on the graph and the x-coordinates of the zeros in the table.

 Tips and Tricks